usfomicshub/usfomicshub.github.io/Workshops/Metagenomics_Workshop_Materials/index.md

 <img src="https://github.com/usfomicshub/metagenomics_workshop/blob/main/img/day3_as1.png?raw=true" width=800 style= "border : 5px solid #75b5aa">

 After you have copied the metagenomics_workshop folder, then **cd** into /outputs.
-Once your are in /outputs run **pwd**. and copy the output path.
+Once your are in /outputs run **pwd** and copy the output path.
 We will paste and assign it to variable *outdir* in the local.env file.

 Below are the two variables we will need to change in the local.env file.
-Edit this file accordingly.
+Edit this file accordingly and save.

 <div style="padding-left: 1.5em;background-color: #F7F6F3">